zhengpeng-zhang/Two-stage-GNN-for-NIDS/README.md

 Mobile Networks and Applications,
 2021, pp. 259-370.

-# Run
-We have uploaded Pre-trained Models and sample data, which can be directly tested by running test.ipynb.

 # Environments

 • *Python version*: 3.10.8 (main, Nov  4 2022, 13:48:29) [GCC 11.2.0];<br />